GraionDilach/RandomGraionTweaks/readme.md

 For other modders: all the inventory data are exported to plaintext to weidu_external\zgtweaks\equipdump\(spilled-)FILENAME format for possible review.
 Undroppable spilled items are also listed and commented out.

 __COMPATIBILITY:__ This component needs to come last in your install order.
 Due to the principle this mod component works, it is possible it exposes a bug in itself and/or in a different mod.
 Please report any suspicious content you see in these bags.
+This component can be combined wiith the "Equip items from inventory to fill empty slots" component above, but that one must come before this one.

 ## Acknowledgements